parkxiao/hello-world/README.md

 hi everyone!

-I from china and just want to be a better man.
+I from china and just want to be a better 人.